koroban/twitch-archiver/README.md

 Primarily focused on data preservation, this script can be used to archive an entire Twitch channel at once, or to quickly grab the chat log from a single VOD.
 Both archived, and live VODs can be downloaded with this script.
 </p>

+## NOTICE: Chat archiving is currently not working as Twitch has changed the API - this should be fixed in the next few days but for now add the'-v' flag to only grab the video until an update is released.

 ## Table of Contents

   * [Features](#features)